Mikey-E/nerfbaselines-grocery/README.md

 	singular matrix error:
 		try with the pseudo inverse instead: np.linalg.pinv(matrix)

+xlsx/ contains files modified for viewing in excel, which may deviate from the pure csv format.

 Had to add a \_version.py file inside nerfbaselines folder, containing __version__="x.y.z" i.e. whatever the current version of nerfbaselines was pip-installed.
 This file has been gitignored by the original author(s).

 ---- END fork preamble ----